Your RoyalRags Kitten's Handbook

 Once the bath is finished, you can wrap your cat up in a towel, and hold him/her for a few minutes - this will help to absorb some of the excess water.

-I find that while the cat is wrapped in the towel is a also a really good time to clip claws if you haven't already.
+I find that while the cat is wrapped in the towel is also a really good time to clip claws if you haven't already.
 You can pull one leg at a time out from the towel to work on it.
 Clipping the claws at this point has two advantages: one - the cat is wrapped up and can't struggle too much; and two - the hair is wet, and it's much easier to see the claw to do the cutting.
-This is also a good time to clean your cats ears with a Q-tip.
-The same rules that apply to cleaning your own ears apply here - don't go too deeply into the ear.
+This is also a good time to clean your cat's ears with a paper towel.
+The same rules that apply to clean your own ears apply here - don't go too deeply into the ear.
+Wipe the ears with an ear cleanser or a mixture of white vinegar and rubbing alcohol (1:3).
 Dry the external ear gently as well.
 If you notice anything other than normal ear wax - anything foul-smelling, wet, or icky - consult your veterinarian.